All About Cannabis Grinders

 Grinders come in a wide range of sizes and styles.
 Some grind flower coarse, while others grind it fine.
 Some models are simple, composed of two interlocking pieces that quickly tear through flower by twisting the ends in opposite directions.
 Others are more complicated, comprised of as many as five pieces that can be swapped in and out to alter the composition of the final product.
 Each of these pieces fits together to form separate "chambers," which are central to the way a grinder works.

 Cannabis grinders offer a boost to every session, saving time and making it easier to pack your preferred smoking implement.
 Some consumption tools and accessories, such as the PAX 3 portable vaporizer, require finely-ground flower for optimal airflow and device performance.
+Check out our Vacuum Stash Jar for a sleek way to keep your ground flower fresher, longer.

 How do Cannabis Grinders Work?